At the request of member countries, we can provide specialized teams to assist their national law enforcement.

 - Issuing international notices for fugitive terrorists wanted for arrest;

 - Database queries of fingerprints or facial recognition to quickly identify suspects;

-- Access to the database of stolen and lost travel documents;
+- Access to the SLTD database (travel and identity documents);

 - Checks for counterfeit passports;

 - Coordination of response to disaster victim identification through a wide network of international experts and laboratories.

 The first IRT was deployed in October 2002 to Indonesia following a terrorist bombing in Bali.
 To date, a total of 117 teams have been deployed.